 To help you avoid violations and see what our inspectors look for during inspections, read our inspection checklists.

 To ensure our records are up to date with your information and you have the right tools to use for your business, download forms, signs, and templates.

 Received a violation?
 Need to pay fees for an inspection?
 Pay fines and fees.

 Have a curable violation?
 Learn how to cure DCA violation.

 DCA tests the accuracy of all weighing and measuring devices (i.e., scales) used by retail and service establishments such as supermarkets, bodegas, jewelry stores, and laundries.
 We also test airport scales.
 Learn more about scale inspections.

-The Office of Administrative Trials and Hearings (OATH) hears Summons/Notice of Hearing (also called a violation) issued by DCA.
+The Office of Administrative Trials and Hearings (OATH) hears Summons/Notice of Hearing (also called a violation) issued by DCWP.
 Learn more about hearings.

 If a consumer files a complaint against you, our mediators will listen to both sides to help resolve complaints and avoid the complaint being sent to a hearing.
 Learn more about how to resolve complaints.

-Learn about your responsibilities on workplace laws enforced by DCA.
+Learn about your responsibilities on workplace laws enforced by DCWP.